 - guidance for solicitors

 Funding and monitoring information

-The analysis is broken down by broader geographic area and local authority.
+The analysis is broken down by broad geographic area and local authority.
 Some small numbers have been suppressed to avoid disclosure.
-Quarters 3 and 4 (2013 to 2014) have also been combined for this reason.
+Key points:

-In the financial year 2013 to 2014, following the launch of the scheme in September 2013, 750 sales were completed through the scheme with a total of £28 million of Scottish Government funding.
-The average Scottish Government equity stake was £37,000, while the average purchase price of a house bought through the scheme was £188,000.
+National findings: In the financial year 2016 to 2017 there were 2,370 sales with a total of £64 million of Scottish Government funding.
+The average Scottish Government equity stake was £27,000, while the average purchase price of a house bought through the scheme was £179,000.